Section 5 – Employees

 Eligible expenses include moving expenses, meals and lodging for the individual and his/her family, costs for moving furniture, costs related to leaving a residence and certain expenses for the acquisition of a new one.
 Moving expenses include the costs of maintaining a former residence that has been left vacant.
 These expenses include mortgage interest, property taxes, insurance premiums, heating and electricity, up to $5,000.

-Additionally, an interest-free loan granted directly or indirectly to an employee to purchase a new home following a move confers a taxable benefit on the employee except for home relocation loans (see point 1 of this section), whereas some allowances paid by the employer are not taxable (see point 3 of this section).
+Additionally, an interest-free loan granted directly or indirectly to an employee to purchase a new home following a move confers a taxable benefit on the employee except for home relocation loans (see point 1 of this section).

 Taxpayers may generally deduct legal fees paid in the year to collect salary owing or to establish their right thereto even if they have not yet collected the amount.
 Employees are also entitled to deduct expenses paid to collect or establish the right to a retiring allowance or a pension benefit.